LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Advanced Configuration/initialization.md

 ```

 {:start="2"}
-2. Will show the Conversation Window, if no ContainerViewController is passed, the SDK will provide a ViewController, this is called Window Mode, if one is passed, the SDK will use it to Host the Conversation Window, this is called ViewController Mode.
+2. The ContainerViewController paramater will show the Conversation Window.
+If no ContainerViewController is passed, the SDK will provide a ViewController.
+This is called Window Mode.
+If ContainerViewController is passed, the SDK will use it to Host the Conversation Window.
+This is called ViewController Mode.

 ```swift
 public func showConversation(conversationQuery: ConversationParamProtocol, authenticationCode: String? = nil, containerViewController: UIViewController? = nil)